v6d-io/v6d/CONTRIBUTING.rst

 ^^^^^^^^^^^

 Vineyard follows the `Google C++ Style Guide`_.
-When submitting patches to libvineyard, please format your code with clang-format by the Makefile command `make vineyard_clformat`, and make sure your code doesn't break the cpplint convention using the CMakefile command `make vineyard_cpplint`.
+When submitting patches to vineyard, please format your code with clang-format by the Makefile command `make vineyard_clformat`, and make sure your code doesn't break the cpplint convention using the CMakefile command `make vineyard_cpplint`.